monatemedia/docker-engine-on-linux/README.md

 Then select the option `setup-nginx-proxy`.

-![Nginx HTTP Error 503 Screen Shot][nginx-http-error-503-screenshot]

 Once the Nginx proxy has been set up, visit your IP address.
 You should get HTTP Error 503(Service Temporarily Unavailable) status code message from Nginx.

+![Nginx HTTP Error 503 Screen Shot][nginx-http-error-503-screenshot]

 ## Set Up Your First Container

-Test your installation by creating a test container with these commands:
+Test your installation by creating a test container:

 ```sh
 denlin common